top of page

 00:00 / 01:47

 Patricia Aya Williams is the daughter of a Japanese-born mother and an American father.
-Her work has won a Red Wheelbarrow Poetry Prize and Steve Kowit Poetry Prize Honorable Mention, and her poems have appeared in many journals, including Sheila-Na-Gig, Jackdaw Review, The Thieving Magpie, Molecule, and Cathexis Northwest Press.
-She lives in San Diego with her husband, Christopher, a French Bulldog named Binxy Elton, and two houseplants, Isabella Yuki and Mimi Lise.
+Her work has won a Red Wheelbarrow Poetry 3rd Prize and Steve Kowit Poetry Prize Honorable Mention, and her poems have appeared in many journals, including Sheila-Na-Gig, Jackdaw Review, The Thieving Magpie, Molecule, and Cathexis Northwest Press.
+Her chapbook, "Failure Goddess," is forthcoming from Dancing Girl Press.
+Her poetry collection, "Ichiban," was a finalist in the 2025 Swan Scythe Press Chapbook Contest and, in its full-length form, won the 2025 Concrete Wolf Louis Award.
+She lives in San Diego with her husband, Christopher, and their dog, Binxy.

 © Bicoastal Review 2025.
 All rights reserved.